marknelsonengineer/DTMF_Decoder/TESTPLAN.md

   some background noise
 - Program detects individual tones
-- Observe the program and each of the threads in Process Monitor and ensure none of the threads is over heating
+- Observe the program and each of the threads in Process Monitor and ensure none of the threads consume too much CPU
 - Run DebugView and observe all of the output
 - Test a deep failure.
 Change the `==` to `!=` in the following line of `audio.cpp`: